Scaffold Holder - Disposable set

 Technical specification & ordering information

-All Cellab® Disposable Sets are intended for single use only and will be delivered sterilized by radiation.
+All Cellab® Disposable Sets are intended for single use only and will be delivered sterilized by gamma irradiation, SAL 10-5.
 All our products are delivered fully assembled and ready to use with an initial set of sterile filters, caps and one medium transfer system for the media filling process.

 Feel free to contact us for more information about our products and services.